America’s Favorite Movies and TV Shows Snubbed

 Ultimately, the true stars of the evening were the parents of the winners, especially those winners who, like Michael Keaton, thanked their parents for helping them in their private and public lives and forming their character.

 After the Golden Globes finished, a few Movieguide® representatives attended the NBC Universal after party held on the Beverly Hilton rooftop.
 There were many familiar faces at the party, including Eddie Redmayne who came away with the Best Actor in a Drama award for his role as Stephen Hawking in THE THEORY OF EVERYTHING.
 Many of the stars were TV actors of various shows, including Katherine Heigl of NBC’s STATE OF AFFAIRS.
 Laura Vandervoort of the UPtv movie COFFEE SHOP was also in the mix, as well as the team behind THE BOXTROLLS, who did not come away with a Golden Globe, losing to HOW TO TRAIN YOUR DRAGON 2.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!